abhishek-kumar-code/Redfish_Public/Specification.md

 ##### Enumerations in JSON Schema

-Definitions for enumerations can consist of the following properties:
+Definitions for enumerations can consist of the following terms:
 * `enum`: A string array that contains the possible enumeration values.
 * `enumDescriptions`: An object that contains the [descriptions](#description-annotation) for each of the enumerations as name-value pairs.
 * `enumLongDescriptions`: An object that contains the [long descriptions](#long-description-annotation) for each of the enumerations as name-value pairs.
-* `type`: Since all enumerations in Redfish are strings, the `type` property always has the value `string`.
+* `type`: Since all enumerations in Redfish are strings, the `type` term always has the value `string`.

 Example enumeration definition in JSON Schema: